 Except when stated otherwise, all the visits made by the bats to their two assigned flowers - up to 300 - during a night were included in the analyses (some of the bats did not complete all 300 visits on every night).
 The bats made some visits and approaches to the flowers that were not assigned to them; however, these were the minority, and were not considered for the analysis (see Supplementary Material for details).
 At the end of each of the first five blocks, a reversal occurred; the end of the last block was the end of data-collection for the night.
 Each block was further divided into five bins of ten visits, in order to examine the bats’ behaviour within each block.
 Generalized linear mixed models were used for the analyses (see Supplementary Material for details of the model fitting).
 We report here the mean as a measure of central tendency and the 89% quantile-based credible intervals for the parameters (89% boundaries are the default for reporting credible intervals – McElreath, 2020).
 To aid in the interpretation of the parameter values of the models we also present plots of the conditional effects of the predictor variables.

 We investigated the effect of experimental night and block on the number of perseverative visits, i.e., consecutive visits to the previously-rewarding option just after the occurrence of a reversal; and the effect of experimental night, block and bin on the proportion of visits to the rewarding flower.
 The proportion of visits to the rewarding flower was calculated as the number of visits to the S+ divided by total number of visits to both the S+ and S-, and we denote this as the Proprew:

-Proprew=(Number of visits to the S+)(Number of visits to the S+)+(Number of visits to the S-)
+[I would think that this is too trivial to merit an equation.
+This is standard procedure and the text before the equation already says it all. ]

 After examining these results, we conducted further post-hoc exploratory analyses.
 We investigated the effect of the first night and first block of a night as predictor variables separate from the later two nights and the later five blocks on Proprew.
 This was because the bats had had no prior experience of any reversals on the first night, and during the first block of every night, the bats had not yet experienced any reversals that night.
 Thus, night and block were taken as categorical variables with levels ‘first night’ and ‘later nights’; and ‘first block’ and ‘later blocks’ respectively.
 Then the analysis of the effect of experimental night, block and bin on the Proprew described above was repeated, but the data from the first block of every night was removed to see if the decrease in the Proprew due to the effect of block still remained.

 A few of the results report 95% confidence intervals, as opposed to credible intervals, and these are noted specifically.
 The confidence intervals were calculated by non-parametric bootstrapping without assuming a normal distribution of the data, using the Hmisc package (Harrell and Dupont, 2007).